 Initial configuration via serial or ethernet interface

-Step 2 Configuration or a backup port on the PE
+Step 2: Configuration of a backup port on the PE

 Two-Person Rule (TPR)